Romainua/sui-val-bot/README.md

 PGDATABASE=
 ```

-recommended to use the endpoint `https://fullnode.testnet.sui.io`
+recommended to use the endpoint `https://fullnode.testnet.sui.io` and `wss://fullnode.mainnet.sui.io`

 3. For this step install docker.
 Build docker image.